-Perhaps the most fascinating Namibian lions are the desert-adapted lions, which occur in the remote Kaokoland/Damaraland region of the northwest, an area of sand dunes and spare vegetation, wedged between Etosha and the barren Skeleton Coast.
+Perhaps the most fascinating Namibian lions are the desert-adapted lions, which occur in the remote Kaokoland/Damaraland region of the northwest, an area of sand dunes and sparse vegetation, wedged between Etosha and the barren Skeleton Coast.
 These formidable lions eke out a living despite the harsh landscape, low prey density and conflicts with farmers.

 The best time to view the desert-adapted lions is during the dry winter season (June to October).
 During this time, they can often be found hunting around the sparse water sources or lazing about in the open, soaking up the morning sun.

 Zambia’s reserves and national parks host a significant proportion of Africa’s lion population, the majority of which can be found in the Luangwa Valley.

 The Luangwa Valley is the birthplace of African walking safaris; a very special wildlife experience for any safari enthusiast.
 Encountering wild lions whilst on foot with an experienced guide is one of Africa’s quintessential safari experiences.

 South Luangwa National Park particularly offers some incredible lion viewing opportunities, with frequent sightings of large prides of up to 30 lions.
 The smaller, more remote North Luangwa also offers excellent lion sightings, for the more intrepid traveller.

 Elsewhere in Zambia, Kafue National Park is a good place to see lions, particularly in the Busanga Plains area – a vast open floodplain system in the north of the park.